 Mean score of companies in the Beverage Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Willamette Valley Vineyards, Inc.'s score of 13 is higher than 72% of the industry.
+Willamette Valley Vineyards, Inc.'s score of 13 is lower than 76% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.